ancestors/descendents of

 bt 7 April 1811 at Claverley Shropshire - d 1850 March quarter Kings Norton a farmer in REDNAL near Bromsgrove (Ref 18 327)

 Vicarage died 5 January 1850, aged 38, at Kings Norton, occupation labourer.
 Cause Dropsy.
 Surname spelt CULWICK, informant James CULWICK, marked x, in attendance, of Kings Norton (Cert).
 Informant James Culwick was probably the brother of Vicarage, could possibly have been his son.
-Vicarage was buried 9 January 1850 at St Michael, Cofton Hackett
+Vicarage was buried 9 January 1850 at St Michael, Cofton Hackett.
+BH

 + 2 SARAH WARD 1815-1853